 Microgrids can generate electricity using a variety of sources with diesel, solar and wind being the most common.
 With storage batteries becoming larger and cheaper to manufacture, microgrids are able to generate renewable energy and store more of it for when they need to use it.
-For instance, the microgrid that kept the power on in the Outer Banks uses a 500 kW/1 MWh Tesla battery for its storage.
+For instance, the microgrid that kept the power on in the Outer Banks uses a 500 kW/1 MWh lithium-ion battery for its storage.

 Once seen as a threat that could cut into revenues, utilities are now seeing microgrids as a potential opportunity.
 Implementing microgrids to increase stability in an aging infrastructure as well as working with communities and businesses on a back-up power source.
 The problem is developing a pricing structure that will be approved by the DPU since the concept goes against tradition utility pricing.